 By Diane Medved, Ph.D.

-Diane Medved, Ph.D. is a psychologist and author of six books including Don’t Divorce: Powerful Arguments for Saving and Revitalizing Your Marriage (2017).
-She’s married 32 years to syndicated radio host and author Michael Medved.
+Diane Medved, Ph.D. is a psychologist and author of six books, most recently Don’t Divorce: Powerful Arguments for Saving and Revitalizing your Marriage.

 Brought to you by www.michaelmedved.com